Conditions for External Loans to Exhibitions

 The Borrower must ensure that the work/s are stored and displayed in a stable environment and the Library may insist upon special conditions for particular work/s.
 The temperature must be between 20 +/- 2°C and relative humidity of 50 +/- 5% with no more than 3% change in relative humidity in one hour.
 Any variation to these parameters must be approved by the Library.

 Full credit will be given to the National Library of Australia in all publicity relating to the exhibition including captions, catalogues, press releases, websites and any permitted reproduction work/s.
 The Borrower is required to supply the Library with a copy of any publicity or media material produced for the exhibition as well as attendance figures.

 The work/s cannot be photographed (except for the Borrower’s record purposes or for condition reports), reproduced, adapted, modified, communicated or exploited without the prior written approval of the Library.

-Images of the works for publication and media purposes must be obtained through the Library’s Copies Direct Service
+Images of the works for publication and media purposes must be obtained through Copies Direct.

 The Borrower is responsible for obtaining any necessary copyright permission in conjunction with reproducing the Work/s.

 Further queries regarding obtaining copies of images from the Library’s collection email firstname.lastname@example.org.